Essential Guide to Social CRM: Features and Top Tools in 2025

 Overview

 HubSpot’s CRM suite integrates social media CRM functionality within its all-in-one marketing and sales platform.
-With features like social post scheduling, monitoring, and analytics, HubSpot CRM enables teams to manage customer interactions on popular social media platforms.
-The platform’s automation tools streamline lead nurturing and support customer retention efforts, while real-time dashboards provide valuable insights into customer behavior and engagement.
-HubSpot’s flexibility and integration capabilities make it possible to customize workflows and address unique business processes, supporting relationship building and customer satisfaction across every touchpoint.
+With features like social post scheduling and monitoring, it enables teams to manage customer interactions on popular social channels and provides valuable insights into customer behavior.

 Key features